Cave paintings in India: Odisha

 Odisha has the richest repository of rock art in Eastern India.
 The state has recorded more than a hundred rock shelters with rock paintings and engravings.
 Numerous geometric symbols, dots and lines are found along with animals, and human paintings and engravings dating from late Pleistocene onwards.
 Many of the geometric shape and patterns found in rock art of Odisha are enigmatic in nature.
 Painted figures have been found executed in monochrome, red and white or sometimes in combination with shades of yellow color.

 Gudahandi

 The rock shelter of Gudahandi is located on the summit of the hillock and situated about 20 km from Block headquarters Koksara in Kalahandi district.
 The rock art shelter exhibits both monochrome and bi-chrome paintings of early historic period.
 It is the only reported rock art site of Kalahandi district.
-The rock art panel preserves the specimen of paintings which include a stylized human figure in red, deer and a variety of geometric patterns of squares and rectangles either empty or in filled with straight and diagonal lines or with dots on the borders grid patterns, wheels with spokes, apsidal patterns, oval shapes with dots executed either in monochrome of red or in polychrome of red, blue and black.
+The rock art panel preserves the specimen of paintings which include a styl ized human figure in red, deer and a variety of geometric patterns of squares and rectangles either empty or in filled with straight and diagonal lines or with dots on the borders grid patterns, wheels with spokes, apsidal patterns, oval shapes with dots executed either in monochrome of red or in polychrome of red, blue and black.